GrowlyX/aware/README.md

 ## Other information:
 lettuce-core is automatically shaded into the final shadowJar. kotlin-stdlib & kotlin-reflect are NOT.
+ - Although aware has not been tested in a production enviornment, it has ran perfectly fine under multiple tests.

 ## Note:
 If you're using this in a **closed-source** project, please add `GrowlyX` to the project's author section.